 The device_type clause specifies the type of device that is to be initialized in the runtime.
-If the device_type clause is present, then the acc-device-type-var for the current thread is set to the argument value.
-If no device_num clause is present then all devices of this type are initialized.
+If the device_type clause appears, then the acc-current-device-type-var for the current thread is set to the argument value.
+If no device_num clause appears then all devices of this type are initialized.

-1744 device_num clause
+1851 device_num clause

 The device_num clause specifies the device id to be initialized.
-If the device_num clause is present, then the acc-device-num-var for the current thread is set to the argument value.
+If the device_num clause appears, then the acc-current-device-num-var for the current thread is set to the argument value.
 If no device_type clause is specified, then the specified device id will be initialized for all available device types.